smieruch/webodv-cross-server-integration/README.md

 ## Create Scatter Window and Derived Variables

-Left click into the white area next to the map (the *canvas*).
+Right click into the white area next to the map (the *canvas*).
 On the dialog choose *Layout->Layout Templates->1 SCATTER WINDOW*.
-Next click choose *View->Derived Variables*, on the dialog open the *Time* node and select *Time (station date/time)*.
+Next choose *View->Derived Variables*, on the dialog open the *Time* node and select *Time (station date/time)*.
 Click *Apply*.
 Right click into the Scatter Window, on the dialog select *X-Variable*